 I don’t know about you, but buoyed by the fresh optimism a new backpacking season brings, I always like to make a list of outdoor skills to improve upon each year when summer begins.
-Here are mine for the 2018 season.
+Here are mine for the upcoming season.

 • Learn how to build a fire even half as well as my wife.
 Wind, rain, snow, bare granite with no visible kindling for miles, doesn’t matter.
 While I’m over here trying to light on fire something that looks like a crazed squirrel nest, usually using some fancy firestarter, my wife has erected a Frank Lloyd Wright-esque bit of kindling architecture complete with well thought out ventilation systems that she ignited with a simple Bic lighter.
 I’ve watched a zillion times, no idea how she does it.
 Needless to say, she’s the firestarter in the family.

 • Develop my wife’s trip-planning skills.
 I guess some people like to have a thorough idea of, I don’t know, where they’re hiking to and how long they expect the trip to take, and how many miles it is, rather than show up at a trailhead with hopefully the right topo, and, crap, well, I forgot to download the GPS coordinates to my phone, but still, I’ve got a map.
 Oh, it’s the wrong map.

 • Get better at planning meals.
 Stuffing a bear can full of Trader Joe’s mac and cheese and sesame sticks has always seemed adequate to me, as long as you don’t mind eating the same dried, salty food for three meals a day.
 But you know who makes well-planned meal choices?
 With breakfast, snacks, and a varied lunch/dinner?
 My wife, who is likely at this very minute buying food that I will deem unnecessary at the trailhead car park while packing, and then will gleefully and thankfully consume that same afternoon.